Assouad-like dimensions of a class of random Moran measures II -- non-homogeneous Moran sets: Introduction

-In contrast, for $\Phi \gg \Psi$ (the ``large'' dimension functions, such as the quasi-Assouad dimension), the computations are significantly different in the current situation of different scaling factors.
+In contrast, for $\Phi \gg \Psi $ (the \textquotedblleft large\textquotedblright\ dimension functions, such as the quasi-Assouad dimension), the computations are significantly different in the current situation of different scaling factors.
 Roughly, the reason for this is that the choice of the extremal branch down the tree of subdivisions depends on what exponent (dimension) one thinks is the correct one.
-Thus the computation of the $\Phi$-dimension involves solving an equation of the form $G(\theta) = \theta$ to find the correct exponent.
+Thus the computation of the $\Phi $-dimension involves solving an equation of the form $G(\theta )=\theta $ to find the correct exponent.
 The function $G$ is a ratio of expected values of logarithms of probabilities to logarithms of scaling ratios (see Section \ref{subsec:mainthm} for details).
-Again, the almost sure value of the $\Phi$-dimension is the same for all large dimension functions.
+Again, the almost sure value of the $\Phi $-dimension is the same for all large dimension functions.
 One special case we examine carefully is when the set is deterministic with two scaling ratios, $a$ and $b$, and the probabilities are uniformly chosen.
-Setting $a = b^\gamma$, the dimension is the root, $\theta$, of $b^\theta + b^{\gamma \theta} = e^{-1}$.
-Notice that this is a polynomial in $b^\theta$ if $\gamma$ is an integer.
-It is interesting to note that the dimension of the support (the Cantor-like set) in this case is the root of $b^\theta + b^{\gamma \theta} = 1$.
-Another special case we examine is again when the set is deterministic, but now the ``left'' probability is chosen randomly from the two possibilities $p$ or $ 1-p$ (for a fixed value of $p$).
-In this case the almost sure $\Phi$ -dimension of $\mu_\omega$ is given explicitly as one of two values where the one to use depends on the relationship between $a$ and $b$ and also between $p$ and $1-p$.
-All of these examples are discussed in Section \ref {subsec:Cab}.
+Setting $a=b^{\gamma }$, the dimension is the root, $ \theta $, of $b^{\theta }+b^{\gamma \theta }=e^{-1}$.
+Notice that this is a polynomial in $b^{\theta }$ if $\gamma $ is an integer.
+It is interesting to note that the dimension of the support (the Cantor-like set) in this case is the root of $b^{\theta }+b^{\gamma \theta }=1$.
+Another special case we examine is again when the set is deterministic, but now the \textquotedblleft left\textquotedblright\ probability is chosen randomly from the two possibilities $p$ or $1-p$ (for a fixed value of $p$).
+In this case the almost sure $\Phi $-dimension of $\mu _{\omega }$ is given explicitly as one of two values where the one to use depends on the relationship between $a$ and $b$ and also between $p$ and $1-p$.
+All of these examples are discussed in Section \ref{subsec:Cab}.
+It is an open problem if the probabilities can be chosen so that the almost sure $\Phi $ -dimension of the random measures coincides with that of the random sets.

 The definition and basic properties of the $\Phi$-dimensions are given in Section \ref{sec:phidim} and the details of the random construction are given in Section \ref{sec:construction}.
 Section \ref{sec:LargePhi} contains our results for large $\Phi$ and Section \ref{sec:SmallPhi} those for small $ \Phi$.